 After climbing Mount Meron, we rested for half a day near Moshav Meron, at HaPitul Campground.
-In the evening, another friend joined us at the campground and after a good night’s sleep, we woke up early to start another day before sunrise.
+In the evening, another friend joined us at the campground, and after a good night’s sleep, we woke up early to start another day before sunrise.
 This time, our destination was Nahal Akbara Campground, located at the end of Upper Nahal Amud.

 Nahal Amud, or Amud Stream, is one of the Galilee’s most beautiful streams.
 The segment is about 12.5-km long, from HaPitul Campground to Nahal Akbara Campground, and is full of natural beauty, flowing water, and ancient ruins of watermills and aqueducts.
-The first part of the trail was fairly easy, but at some point, it began to be challenging, with huge boulders which we had to climb using hand bars and steep ascents and descends, which really put pressure on our feet.
+The first part of the trail was pretty easy, but at some point, it began to be challenging, with huge boulders that we had to climb using hand bars and steep ascents and descends, which really put pressure on our feet.
 But these challenges are what made this segment so enjoyable!
-The views were extraordinary and I had great fun.
+The views were extraordinary, and I had great fun.

 · The hike is under your responsibility, so please be careful.

 · Make sure you hike with good hiking shoes, have at least 3 liters of water, and wear a hat.
 Pack food and snacks for the whole day, BUT make sure to bring a garbage bag and take your garbage with you, including toilet paper.

 · Don’t go on the hike when it is too hot (over 30 degrees Celsius), as many places are exposed to the sun.
 Also, do not attempt to hike this trail after rainfall, as it could get slippery and dangerous.

 · Pay attention to sunset hours (in summer, around 6-7 PM; in winter, around 4-5 PM).
 Try to begin the hike before 6 AM so you will have time to rest during the hot hours of the afternoon and still get to the end of the trail.

 · The phone signal is good throughout most of the trail.